The Boss Becomes a Dashboard

 In the United States, the Department of Labor's 2024 AI principles for worker well-being emphasized transparency, meaningful worker engagement, protection of workers' rights, and using AI to enhance rather than degrade work.
 The principles are guidance, not a comprehensive statute, but they set a public standard: workers should not be treated as passive data sources for systems that decide their conditions.

-The National Labor Relations Board's General Counsel had already warned in 2022 about electronic surveillance and automated management practices that could interfere with protected organizing rights.
-The concern was not only privacy in the abstract.
-It was collective power.
-If surveillance and algorithmic management make it harder for workers to talk, organize, protest pace, or challenge discipline, then the technology becomes a labor-law problem.
+The National Labor Relations Board's then-General Counsel warned in 2022 about electronic surveillance and automated management practices that could interfere with protected organizing rights.
+That memorandum was rescinded by a later Acting General Counsel on February 14, 2025, so it should not be described as current General Counsel policy.
+The underlying labor-law question remains concrete: if surveillance and algorithmic management make it harder for workers to talk, organize, protest pace, or challenge discipline, then the technology becomes a collective-rights problem rather than only a privacy problem.

 The ILO's 2025 case studies on social dialogue around AI and algorithmic management point in the same direction from another angle.
 Across cases in multiple regions, the ILO found that worker representatives were trying to influence AI use in employment, algorithmic management, and AI value chains.
 The high-road pattern is not "let the vendor decide."
 It is complementing worker skill, empowering rather than controlling workers, and embedding new jobs in labor and social protections.